New Free Resource Master Nursing Report in Just 3 Days →

 What Is the Middle Cerebral Artery?

 The MCA is one of the three major cerebral arteries, branching from the internal carotid artery.
 It delivers oxygen-rich blood to the lateral surfaces of the frontal, parietal, and temporal lobes, as well as to deep brain structures such as the basal ganglia and internal capsule.
-Because these regions control movement, sensation, language, and cognition, an MCA stroke can cause a wide variety of symptoms.
+Because the MCA supplies both cortical areas and deep motor pathways, MCA strokes can cause a mix of motor, sensory, visual, language, attention, and behavioral deficits.

 What Is an MCA Stroke?